 If you stand accused of white collar crimes – particularly insurance fraud in Southern California – what kinds of charges might you face?
 The answers depend on the circumstances of what you did.
 Insurance Code Section 1871.4 is a catch-all for Los Angeles healthcare fraud cases.
 You might face charges under Penal Code Section 550.
 If you made a false charge, you could face perjury charges on top of everything else under Penal Code Section 118.
 And Labor Code Section 37100 might also apply, if you are an employer who committed healthcare fraud.

 More generally, Los Angeles insurance fraud is covered under California Insurance Code Section 187.
 Other types of fraud can be covered under different sections.
 For instance, auto insurance fraud is covered under Section 1872.8.
 Depending on the nature of the charge, you could be hit with either a misdemeanor or felony.

 As you can see, the legal wrangling over Southern California white collar crime charges can get quite intense and complicated – even if the charges themselves at first appear straightforward.
 To put up a stiff defense, you want an attorney who has both experience and success dealing with similar situations.

-To that end, please consider contacting the Kraut Law Group in Los Angeles.
+To that end, please consider contacting the Kraut Criminal & DUI Lawyers in Los Angeles.
 Lead counsel Michael Kraut worked for a decade-and-a-half as a Southern California prosecutor – dealing on the other side with very similar kinds of cases – and he now leverages his “insider” knowledge and connections to provide his clients with superior strategic advice.